This post may contain affiliate links. Please read the disclaimer here.

 Not only is Maximus nearly killed, his farm burned down and his family murdered, but he is captured and sold to Proximo (Oliver Reed).
 His captors transport him in a cart to a place called Zucchabar, which is a former Roman Province in present-day Algeria, Northern Africa.

-This is the most famous location in the movie by far, so where was Gladiator filmed in Morocco exactly?
-Well, the city built into the side of a hill is Aït Benhaddou, a UNESCO World Heritage Site.
 It is a wonderful example of Moroccan earthen clay architecture along the old Sahara to Marrakech caravan route.
 Aït Benhaddou is where Maximus trains as a gladiator.
 Game of Thrones, The Mummy (1999) and several other films have shot scenes here.

 Scott also used Ouarzazate for the Gladiator movie locations in the desert.
 It is an extremely popular filming location for desert scenes because the Moroccan film studio CLA Studios is based there.